RetroReversing/retroReversing/pages/articles/HowItWorks/RetroAudio.md

 The 4th voice can only produce random noise.
 The 5th voice was for PCM sample sounds but apparently rarely used.

+You can see a visualisation of the wave in a play though of Mario bros 3 in the video by Bizqwit below [^2]:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xI3xZAn7r2A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Commodore 64
 Although the C64 only had 3 voices, each one could use whatever waveform it wanted out of the following options:
 * Square